Azure/azure-kusto-sdmt/README.md

 ### Reload of data slices

-If slices are not completed, then it will be reported in the meta data database.
+Failed loads of slices will will be reported in the meta data database.

 ![Overview](doc/assets/SDMT_LoadFailed.png "Failed load")